Jakubwlodarczyk/python-a-mentor-s-life-in-an-oo-way-fork-in-eye/specifications/student.md

    * data type: integer
    * description: stores the current motivation level (from 0 to 100)
 * ```sweets```
-  * data type: boolean
+  * data type: integer
-  * description: stores information if student likes sweets or not
+  * description: stores information if student likes sweets or not (0 or 1)